jeorp/picTool/README.md

 Download picures from twitter

 - How to use
-add config.env as like below
+add config.env to project root as like below